JoshuaMichaelHall-Tech/launch-school-coursework-ruby-backend/coursework_ruby/rb120/README.md

 - [Practical Object-Oriented Design in Ruby](https://www.poodr.com/) by Sandi Metz
 - [Ruby Documentation on Classes and Objects](https://ruby-doc.org/core/Class.html)

-## Personal Notes
-RB120 represented a significant paradigm shift in my programming journey.
-The transition from procedural thinking to object-oriented design required a different mental model but ultimately provided powerful tools for tackling complex problems.
-The concept of objects as self-contained entities with responsibilities transformed how I approach program design.

 ## Related Courses
 - Builds on the procedural concepts from RB110
 - Foundation for more advanced Ruby concepts in RB130